 Cleaning plants that have hairy or thorny leaves:

 Impossible to hustle these over to the shower!
 Nor can you clean them with a sponge without damaging them!
-Begonia, Christmas and other cactus, gloxinia and saintpaulia will do fine if you simply sweep them over with a soft-bristle paintbrush.
+Begonia, Christmas and other cactus, gloxinia and saintpaulia (the African violet) will do fine if you simply sweep them over with a soft-bristle paintbrush.
 They key is to do this without any water, but to do it often so that dust doesn’t accumulate into a sticky layer.
 Cleaning a cactus helps make it flower more, too.

 In summer, bring your houseplants outside so that they may get more air; rain will clean them off naturally!